Freestyle Libre’s Positive Impact on my Culinary Career

 How often do you prick your fingers now?

 Never.
 I’ve put all my trust into the Libre.
 I’m a pretty good patient, too.
 I’m much better than I used to be.
-I love to look at my average glucose.
-Right now, my 90-day average is 134 mg/dL.
+I love to look at my average blood glucose.
+Right now, my 90-day average is 7.4 mmol/L134 mg/dL.

 There’s a lot of discussion about time-in-range and A1C and how the two are connected.
 Do you find the time-in-target feature of the Libre to be helpful?